 This blog showcases comic books from the 1940s-1990s, featuring artwork by Neal Adams, Bernie Wrightson, Frank Frazetta, Al Williamson, Jack Kirby, Steve Ditko, Wally Wood, Carl Barks, Alex Toth and others.
 Each issue is rated and reviewed to help other comic book art fans build their collections.

-I started reading comics as a kid back in the 1970s and started collecting not long after.
+I started reading and collecting comics back in the 1970s.
 While I enjoyed the stories, I was drawn mostly toward the artwork.
-I could identify artists of certain covers and stories via the credits or the occasional signature.
-As a formed a small group of favorites (now listed on this blog), it became difficult finding out other issues (especially past issues) by these artists.
-The Overstreet Comic Book Price Guide provided the first fairly comprehensive list of artist works, though it's not without its mis-attributions (credit given to the wrong artist) or non-attributions (artist work not credited) even today.
-Nor did it specify all the story page-lengths, collaborators or relative quality of the work.
-Despite these frustrations, 30 years of collecting have allowed me to see the vast majority of works by the selected artists.
+While it was difficult to collect back issues, the Overstreet Comic Book Price Guide was a valuable resource.
+However, it wasn't without its mis-attributions (credit given to the wrong artist) or non-attributions (artist work not credited) even today.
+Nor did it specify the story page-lengths, collaborators or relative quality of the work.
+Despite this, my 30 years of collecting have allowed me to see the majority of works by the selected artists.

 -Teddy @ Pencil Ink